Decisions must be:

-The PCC’s Scheme of Delegation/Consent contains the authority (or permission,) by which decisions can be delegated to the Deputy PCC or other officers.
+The PCC’s Scheme of Delegation/Consent contains the authority (or permission,) by which decisions can be delegated to other officers.

-The main aim is to ensure a process that allows others to make some decisions without the need for the PCC to be involved, (although many of these decisions still require the PCC to be consulted or informed).
+The main aim is to ensure a process that allows others to make some decisions without the need for the PCC to be involved.
+However, many of these decisions still require the PCC to be consulted or informed.

 These delegations are a way of making sure decision-making is more efficient and prevent the PCC from becoming overwhelmed by a huge workload.

-There are 6 types of decisions.
+There are six types of decisions.
 They are set out in the PCC’s Scheme of Delegation/Consent.
 Types of decisions are:

 - Decisions made by the PCC;

 - Decisions made by the Deputy PCC;

 - Key Officer Decisions in consultation with the PCC or Deputy PCC (or other specified person, for example, the Chief Executive;)